DeckCheatz/wemod-launcher/readme.md

 and you are welcome to report your findings/suggestions.

 ## Changes
+- Added code to add back in prefix downloading.
+- Added code to sync the wemod folder so you dont have to login all the time.
 - Added code that will copy working WeMod prefixes so you don't have to rebuild all the time.
 - Prefix Windows directory dereferenced (fixes dotnet4.8 bug on Proton Version 8 and above).
   Thanks to Reddit user /u/pickworthi for finding it out.